Rescue: Hi-Surf is the latest action drama making a splash this fall.

 RELATED | Am I Going to Like it?
 Fall’s New Dramas in a Nutshell

 Rescue: Hi-Surf is also undeniably beautiful to look at.
 Set in O’ahu, not a single sunset, sudden storm shower, or ray of golden light is wasted.
-Whoever is working cinematography on this show, we salute you.
+Cinematographer Anka Malatynska (who also worked on NCIS: Hawaii), we salute you.
 Your framing is majestic!

 The cast puts in a pleasing performance too, with Magasiva and Kebbel pulling most of the dramatic weight with their respective storylines.
 While the pilot establishes several emotional story beats for its various characters (Em’s ambitions for the top spot, Em and Laka’s power struggle, Will clearly being engaged to the wrong woman, Emerson and Hina’s love/hate relationship, and Sonny battling personal demons), it’s clear these struggles are intended to play out slowly over the season ahead.
 In fact, the emotional tone could be considered low-key overall, with the focus often on the rescue of the week instead.
 It took 4 episodes for me to feel I had a strong handle on the various characters’ personalities.
 Sidebar: I would love to see Will given a little bit more to say and do as ‘being Australian’ is not really a personality trait in itself.